Vikas-Kshirsagar/SecureIOT/README.md

 # SecureIOT
 ### Detection of Unencrypted Traffic and Automated Encryption Recommendation System for IoT Devices and Legacy Systems

-✨SecureIOT is a cloud-enabled, mobile-ready, offline-storage compatible Web Application.✨
+SecureIOT is a cloud-enabled, mobile-ready, offline-storage compatible Web Application.

-## 📖 Overview
+## Overview
 In today’s interconnected world, ensuring secure communication is vital—yet many IoT devices and legacy systems still transmit data without encryption, leaving them vulnerable to cyberattacks.
 This project aims to **detect unencrypted traffic** in real-time and provide **automated recommendations for implementing encryption** to enhance network security.

 By identifying vulnerabilities in both modern and outdated systems, this project strives to reduce the risk of data breaches and bolster overall system reliability.

 ---

-## 🎯 Objectives
+## Objectives
 - **Detect Unencrypted Traffic**: Monitor and identify unencrypted network traffic in real-time.
 - **Automated Recommendations**: Suggest encryption mechanisms tailored to the device or system.
 - **Support for IoT and Legacy Systems**: Provide practical solutions for devices with limited processing power or older architectures.